AK-Kang/FutureMakers2022/README.md

 7/15
 Today I learned about different types of biases in machine learning models and how to try our best to decrease biases in various ways.

+7/18
+I learned about 3 parameters (depths, padding, and stride) that determine the size of the feature maps.
+I also learned more about the practices of Data Science in the real world.